 * Price range is based on the US market.
 Prices for Canada, UK and Australia will obviously differ a little

-The Gigabyte GC-WB867D-I Rev 4, despite the ghastly generic name, is a great choice for most PC gamers wanting a fast, solid connection and is our overall top value pick if you want the best budget PCIe WiFi network card.
+The Gigabyte GC-WB867D-I Rev 4, despite the ghastly-generic nameless form of a name, is a great choice for most PC gamers wanting a fast, solid connection and is our overall top value pick if you want the best budget PCIe WiFi network card.

 Despite being a seemingly cheap solution, at least compared to other network cards, it's got solid range and reliability so no need to worry if your router is a fair distance away (within reason) and/or you have walls or floors in-between your router and desktop.

 A surprising touch for the price is Bluetooth functionality (Bluetooth 4.2 if wondering) which uses the same antenna as the WiFi.
 It's not the highest quality Bluetooth connection nor the most reliable for those serious about Bluetooth capabilities for whatever reason, but we really can't complain for the price to have this feature.
 Also, since this Gigabyte adapter is actually based on an Intel wireless card, it can support Linux operating systems too which is handy for the tech-elite among us.

 There have been different revisions to the Gigabyte GC-WB867D-I wireless adapter, with the latest being 4.2 and what you should buy.
 The 4.2 edition includes a female USB port in addition to the USB2 header connection for Bluetooth, so if your motherboard doesn't have a spare USB 2.0 header for this you can just use a male to male USB cable instead.